Alpha-Centauri-00/robotframework-imagedetection/README.md

 3. **Organize Photos by Class**: Within the "training" and "validation" folders, organize your photos into subfolders based on their classes or categories.
 For example, if you are classifying images into "Right," "Left," and "Straight," create subfolders named "Right," "Left," and "Straight" inside both the "training" and "validation" folders.

-4. **Split Data**: Ensure that each class's photos are split appropriately between the "training" and "validation" folders.
-The "training" folder should contain a majority of the photos for each class, while the "validation" folder should have a smaller subset of images for evaluation purposes.
+4. **Split Data**: Ensure that each class's photos are distributed appropriately between the "training" and "validation" folders.
+The "training" folder should contain photos of each class.
+Similarly, the "validation" folder should also contain photos of each class, but make sure to use different images than those present in the "training" folder.
+This separation allows for proper evaluation and testing of the image detection model.

 Your data structure should look like this: